FlexMeasures/flexmeasures/documentation/api/introduction.rst

 .. code-block:: json

     {
-        "connection": "ea1.2021-02.io.flexmeasures.company:fm0.30:73"
+        "connection": "ea1.2021-02.io.flexmeasures.company:fm1.73"
     }

-where FlexMeasures runs at `company.flexmeasures.io` (which the current domain owner started using in February 2021), and the locally unique string is of scheme `fm0` (see below) and the asset ID is 73.
-The asset's owner ID is 30, but this part is optional.
+where FlexMeasures runs at `company.flexmeasures.io` (which the current domain owner started using in February 2021), and the locally unique string uses the `fm1` scheme (see below) to identify sensor ID 73.

 Assets are listed at: